-The full-time faculty percentage at Blue Mountain Community College is 41%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Blue Mountain Community College is 44%.
+This is comparable to the national average of 47%.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BMCC, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At BMCC, approximately 8% of students took out student loans averaging $5,338 a year.
 That adds up to $21,352 over four years for those students.

 The student loan default rate at BMCC is 7.3%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 |Address:||2411 Nw Carden Ave, Pendleton, OR 97801|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.